Key takeaways

 Agent self-improvement tools solve two related challenges: memory (persisting knowledge across sessions) and evolution (agents that actively improve their own instructions based on execution outcomes).
 The space splits cleanly into memory layers that store what happened and evolution engines that learn from what happened.

 The category is young — most tools launched in 2025 — and the benchmark wars are already heated.
-Mem0, Letta, and Zep have each published benchmarks showing they outperform the others, making independent evaluation essential.
+Mem0, Letta, Zep, and now Hindsight have each published benchmarks showing they outperform the others, making independent evaluation essential.
+And the first-party threat arrived: Anthropic's "Dreaming" (May 2026) builds session-reviewing, memory-rewriting self-improvement directly into Claude Managed Agents — Harvey reportedly saw ~6x task-completion gains.

 Which Tool Should You Use?